victormours/victormours.github.io/_posts/2025-05-22-improving-trust-in-government-websites-on-the-open-web.markdown

 Here's how it would work :
 - The browser would have a list of the different root domains used by national governments
 - When browsing a website using one of these domains or a subdomain, and proper SSL, the browser would display the generic government icon instead of the padlock
-- By clicking on the icon, the usual menu would be displayed, with additionnal information about why this can be trusted as a government website.
+- By clicking on the icon, the usual menu would be displayed, with additional information about why this can be trusted as a government website.

 These screenshots are just a first draft of what this feature could look like.
 I think it could be interesting to have the `.gouv.fr` part of the url in bold in the detailed menu, and the wording could probably be tweaked.

 The nice part about this interface is that it explains rather than hides the complexity of the URL.
-It makes explicit the convention about gouvernment root domains, and hopefully it could even help people identify trustworthy government URLs outside of their browser address bar.
+It makes explicit the convention about government root domains, and hopefully it could even help people identify trustworthy government URLs outside of their browser address bar.

 ## What's next?